Date of Award

 Scholarly Commons Citation

 Mathew, Mathew Chackalackal, "Removal of Biofilm through Controlled Cavitation" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 135.